barber-rhiannon/HW2/README.md

 # AES Implementation

 ## Overview
-This repository contains a modular implementation of the Advanced Encryption Standard (AES) using 128-bit keys.
+This repository contains a modular implementation of the Advanced Encryption Standard (AES).
 The implementation is written in Python, using the Pycharm IDE, without the use of external libraries (per the instruction PDF).

 ---